stac-utils/pystac/README.md

 ### Documentation

-To build and develop the documentation locally, make sure sphinx is available (which is installed with `requirementts-dev.txt`), and use the Makefile in the docs folder:
+To build and develop the documentation locally, make sure sphinx is available (which is installed with `requirements-dev.txt`), and use the Makefile in the docs folder:

 ```
 > cd docs